grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 But not this night.
 The sky was clear from one horizon to the other, and the stars glowed in their visible tens-of-thousands, their appreciable numbers a heuristic suggesting the reality of the uncountable multiples of billions of other stars that existed invisibly in the universe above them.
 With no light over the horizon, the stars came right down to the surface of the water in every direction, an infinity compressed to a perfectly smooth dome that lay over them.

-"Wow."
-Said Cassandra.
+"Wow," said Cassandra.

-"Yes, that's the mariner's privilege."
-Said Hemi.
+"Yes, that's the mariner's privilege," said Hemi.
 "And the lucky submariner occasionally gets to dip in as well."

 Hemi took out his sextant, clipboard, star charts, and graphs.
 He took sightings on three or four know stars, measuring their precise height above the horizon.
 He scratched a number of notes onto the clipboard with a pencil.